 In 2010, a group of people with a similar goal came together and transformed a dream into reality by setting up Dr. Klown.

 The team set-out a rigorous training programme for aspiring clown doctors together with a multi-disciplinary team of professionals.
-What started off as a pilot project is now evolving into a growing NGO that prides itself in delivering humour.
+What started off as a pilot project in 2010 has evolved into a professional NGO that prides itself in delivering humour.

 Popularised by the film Patch Adams, clown doctors dose their patients with fun and laughter!
 Hospital can be scary, confusing or just plain boring for kids.
 This is where clown doctors can help.